Kyriakos Papadopoulos: Lokomotiva

-On 27 October 2020, the Croatian football club based in Zagreb NK Lokomotiva officially announced the signing of Greek international for an undisclosed fee.
+On 27 October 2020, the Croatian football club based in Zagreb Lokomotiva officially announced the signing of Greek international for an undisclosed fee.

 Al-Fayha

 On 18 July 2021, he moved to Saudi Professional League side Al-Fayha, on a free transfer from NK Lokomotiva, for a two-years' contract for an undisclosed fee, increasing the parish of the Greeks in the club after the signing of Panagiotis Tachtsidis.
 On 28 August 2021, Kyriakos Papadopoulos is looking for the next club of his career, as he is solved his contract with Al-Fayha, after a month of his presence in Saudi Arabia.
 The 29-year-old defender recorded just one participation, and that was for only 16 minutes.

 Atromitos

-On 9 September 2021, Papadopoulos returned to Super League Greece, by signing a season-long contract with Atromitos F.C. for an undisclosed fee.
+On 9 September 2021, Papadopoulos returned to Super League Greece, by signing a season-long contract with Atromitos for an undisclosed fee.

-FC U Craiova 1948
+U Craiova

-On 23 July 2022, Papadopoulos joined FC U Craiova 1948 a Romanian professional football club based in Craiova, Dolj County, which competes in the Liga I on a two years contract for an undisclosed fee.
-On 21 January 2023, he mutually solved his contarct with the club, as his last official game was in October 2022.
+On 23 July 2022, Papadopoulos joined U Craiova a Romanian professional football club based in Craiova, Dolj County, which competes in the Liga I on a two years contract for an undisclosed fee.
+On 21 January 2023, he mutually solved his contract with the club, as his last official game was in October 2022.